TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **4.8 Sending You Text Messages About Employer Appointments**

-Indeed may offer you the opportunity to receive a text message from Indeed when an Employer has scheduled an interview or event with you or responded to your application via Indeed’s email relay.
+Indeed may offer you the opportunity to receive a text message from Indeed when an Employer has scheduled an interview or event with you, when an Employer seeks to contact you based on your public resume, or has responded to your application via Indeed’s email relay.
 In such an event you will enter your phone number on the Indeed consent form and by entering your phone number you are representing and confirming it is your number and you have the right to accept text messages at the number.
 Indeed will only send you a text message reminder for such interviews or messages through Indeed’s email relay, and you agree to accept such text messages on your cell phone including messages sent by automated telephone dialing system.
 To unsubscribe at any time, reply to the text with STOP or contact Indeed Customer Support.
+Replying STOP in response to an Indeed SMS alert will unsubscribe you from all Indeed SMS alerts except those related to Text2Apply and Hiring Events.
+In order to unsubscribe from those products, you must respond STOP within the specific text flows of those products.

 **4.9 Facilitating telephone relay system between Job Seekers and Employers**